bu77erzhao/bu77erzhao/README.md

 ### What am I doing recently:
 - Preparing IELTS and Test d’évaluation de français/Test de connaissance du français.
 - Learing object oriented programming, related courses about Artificial Intelligence and Data Science.
 - Exploring an effective way to raise my second language level.
-To be further explained, trying to meet some conditions and offer a taught master degree(master by course work).
+To be further explained, trying to meet some conditions and apply for a taught master degree(master by course work).
 - Gaming in: CSGO, Deus Ex, Halo:The master chief collection and a series of FPS games.

 ### Where can you find me: